jackyhuynh/Probability_In_Robotic_Design/README.md

 ![img](https://github.com/jackyhuynh/Probability_In_Robotic_Design/blob/main/images/continuous-variables.png)

-Thermometer, Tape Measure and Scale
+Thermometer, Tape Measure and Scale.
 Examples of Continuous Variables

 The probability distributions for discrete variables and continuous variables are different.